Hec Clouthier: Personal life

 In 2017, Clouthier released a book he wrote about his life titled "Give 'Em Hec!" and, in 2019, he wrote a book about the life of his father, Hector Clouthier Sr., called "Mr. Lumberjack".

-In 2019 Marianhill, a senior citizen's complex in Pembroke, Ontario, asked Clouthier to be their campaign chair for a $24.6 million redevelopment project called "Building Care".
+In 2019 Marianhill, a senior citizen's complex in Pembroke, Ontario, asked Clouthier to be their campaign chair for a $59 million redevelopment project called "Building Care".
 He accepted and is currently raising funds for the expansion.

 Membership in Algonquin Nation

-Clouthier is a member of the Algonquins of Greater Golden Lake First Nation according to the "Algonquin Nation Standardized Identification Criteria" of the Algonquin Nation Tribal Council.